Itō Noe: Life with Sakae Ōsugi

-Itō met Sakae Ōsugi in 1916.
-Together they kept working together in both political activism and political writings.
-As a couple they practiced free love and they never married.
-Sakae Ōsugi was married with another woman at the time and also had an affair with another feminist, Ichiko Kamichika.
+Itō met Ōsugi Sakae in 1916.
+Together they worked in both political activism and political writings.
+As a couple they practiced free love and never married. Ōsugi had been married with another woman at the time and also had an affair with feminist Ichiko Kamichika.

 Itō's passion for Ōsugi became evident in February 1916, when she went walking with him in a Tokyo park, holding his hand, and kissed him in public; at the time, kissing in public and couples holding hands in Japan were considered to be deeply immoral acts that no decent person should ever engage in, and many people in the park chided the couple for their behavior.
 Later that same day, when Ōsugi met Ichiko, he told her that he had kissed a woman in public for the first time in his life, to which Ichiko reacted with jealousy.

 Itō, who was hoping to see Ōsugi again, had followed him to Ichiko's apartment, where she was listening in.
 She chose to knock on the door to involve herself in this conversation.
 This in turn caused an angry scene between the two women over who loved Ōsugi the best, while Ōsugi insisted he loved both equally. Ōsugi continued to live with his wife while seeing both Ichiko and Itō until November 1916, when in a moment of jealousy Ichiko followed Ōsugi and Itō to a countryside inn.
 Upon seeing that they had spent the night together, she attacked Ōsugi with a knife as he emerged from his room in the morning, stabbing him several times in the throat. Ōsugi was hospitalized as a result of his wounds and his wife left him during his stay in hospital.